-The DSL can also be contacted out of school hours if necessary: cglennon@theheightsburnley.com.
+The DSL can be contacted out of school hours on - orafiq@theheightsburnley.com.

-When the DSL is absent, the deputies - Jordan Taylor, John Banner and Vicky Allen - will act as cover.
+When the DSL is absent, the deputy-Victoria Allen - will act as cover.

-If the DSL and deputies are not available, Susannah Burgess- headteacher and David Bury- School Business Manager- will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL and deputy are not available, Natalie Lewis, Headteacher and David Bury, School Business Manager will act as cover (for example, during out-of-hours/out-of-term activities).